mluukkai/WebPalvelinohjelmointi2023/english/week3.md

   def destroy
     # resets the session
     session[:user_id] = nil
-    # redericts the application to the main page
+    # redirects the application to the main page
     redirect_to :root
   end
 end